Narcissists are individuals:

 Recommended book: Protecting Yourself from Emotional Predators

-I am going to leave you here a recommended book, Protecting Yourself from Emotional Predators, by professional attorney, psychotherapist, and family court custody evaluator Steven J Wolhandler.
-You can get a FREE copy as an audiobook.
+I am going to leave you here a recommended book, Protecting Yourself from Emotional Predators, by a professional attorney, psychotherapist, and family court custody evaluator Steven J Wolhandler.

 The book provides practical effective solutions to neutralize the abusers and manipulators hidden among us.